NaturalHistoryMuseum/pyzbar/DEVELOPING.md

 The `load_zbar` function in `wrapper.py` looks for the appropriate `DLL` on `sys.path`.
 The appropriate `DLL` is packaged up into the wheel build, then installed to the root of the virtual env.
-This strategy allows the same method to be used when `pylibdmtx` is run from source, as an installed package and when included in a frozen binary.
+This strategy allows the same method to be used when `pyzbar` is run from source, as an installed package and when included in a frozen binary.

 ## Releasing